jfxcore/fxml-compiler/docs/markup-extension.md

 ```

 The markup extension in this example uses several FXML features:
-1. It defines a `@DefaultProperty`, which allows users to omit the `name` property in the markup extension invocation.
-If not for the default property, users would have to explicitly spell out the name of the constructor parameter: `{ClassPathResource name=/path/to/image.jpg}`.
+1. It defines a `@DefaultProperty`, which allows users to omit the `value` property in the markup extension invocation.
+If not for the default property, users would have to explicitly spell out the name of the constructor parameter: `{ClassPathResource value=/path/to/image.jpg}`.
 2. It implements `MarkupExtension.Supplier<Object>` to make the extension compatible with `String`, `URL`, and `URI` target types, as there is no other common base class other than `Object`.
 However, it restricts the set of target types with the `@ReturnType` annotation.
 This allows the FXML compiler to type-check the markup extension usage at compile time, instead of potentially running into `ClassCastException` later at runtime.
 3. It queries the `MarkupContext` at runtime to decide which type of object to return based on the type of the property or argument targeted by the markup extension.